ingytron/ingytron.github.io/_posts/2015-08-17-welcome-to-jekyll.markdown

 ---
 This is my first post since moving from WP to Jekyll, so I guess it's sort of a new blog.

-I'm keeping this here for reference...
+I'm keeping this here for reference...<!--more-->

 {% highlight ruby %}
 def print_hi(name)